If you have any questions, please do not hesitate to contact us by email [email protected] or by phone at (520) 628-2952.

 Can I drink tea before bed?

 All tea contains some level of caffeine which may disrupt your sleep schedule depending on your sensitivity to caffeine.
-If you are sensitive to caffeine, we recommend trying one of our caffeine free herbals such as the Rose Buds, Tai Ju Baby Chrysanthemum or Tieguanyin Tea Flowers.
+If you are sensitive to caffeine, we recommend trying one of our caffeine free herbals such as the Goji (Goji Berries), Rose Buds, or Tai Ju Baby Chrysanthemum.

 Can I drink tea if I am pregnant?